gildean/http-share/README.md

     -a, --auth <username:password>  Basic auth, separate username & password with a colon -l, --log [level]               Enable access-log.
 Levels: default, short, tiny, dev

+Press 'esc', 'q', 'x' or 'ctrl' + 'c' to stop the server.

+Directory listings are created automatically, unless an index is found.

 ##License